How to Avoid a Half Marathon Meltdown – Fortifying A Runner’s Mindset

 Learn to like discomfort

 Whenever we take on something new that will challenge both our physical capabilities and mental strength, we enter into a state of discomfort.
 In this state of discomfort, or discomfort zone, nothing is yet routine and we’re having to learn new things.
 While your body and mind are in this zone experiencing new habits and routines, your body and mind are in a state of personal growth.
 Without pushing ourselves in our own lives we become comfortable and safe (comfort zone), yet we don’t experience a great increase in personal growth.

-I first learned about affirmations from a book written by Jack Canfield called, The Success Principles.
-I had just turned forty and was wondering if there was anything I could do to help further my career along and obtain more personal growth.
-Affirmations, are simple positive statements that help you focus on an end result or state of being.
+I first learned about affirmations from a book written by Jack Canfield called, The Success Principles (Amazon link) I had just turned forty and was wondering if there was anything I could do to help further my career along and obtain more personal growth.
+Affirmations, are simply positive statements that help you focus on an end result or state of being.
 Some examples could include, I am a runner, or, I will cross the half marathon finish line.
 Affirmations can be anything from any part of your life.
 The key is to repeat them multiple times per day to yourself.
-Mantras, are usually words or sounds used in meditation.
-Mantras tend to me much shorter in length, for instances, run, run, run, or, don’t stop running.
+Mantras are usually words or sounds used in meditation.
+Mantras tend to be much shorter in length, for instance, run, run, run, or, don’t stop running.
 Technically mantras and affirmations are used interchangeably.
 If you haven’t used affirmations before, try it out.

 To sign up for a FREE half marathon training schedule, log sheet, and pace predictor CLICK HERE.